bwlewis/1000_genomes_examples/README.md

 and sometimes too focused on distributed system implementation details (Spark, etc.) when simple tools like R work just fine.

-I am very impressed by a recent paper by Michael Isard, Frank McSherry and Derek Murray (summarized http://www.frankmcsherry.org/graph/scalability/cost/2015/01/15/COST.html).
+I am very impressed by a recent article by Michael Isard, Frank McSherry and Derek Murray (summarized http://www.frankmcsherry.org/graph/scalability/cost/2015/01/15/COST.html).
 In that article, McSherry and his coauthors show that careful thinking about some